FY2022 NOTICE OF FUNDING OPPORTUNITY (NOFO) INFORMATION

 - Choice Neighborhoods Impact & Planning Grant Presentation (YouTube Video)

 Implementation Grants NOFO

 Choice Neighborhoods Implementation Grants support those communities that have undergone a comprehensive local planning process and are ready to implement their plan to redevelop the distressed public and/or assisted housing and neighborhood.
+HUD posted the FY 2022 NOFO on September 30, 2022.
+The NOFO announced approximately $379 million available for awards of up to $50 million each.
+Of this amount, HUD will allocate approximately $100 million for Supplemental Grants to FY16-FY20 CN Implementation Grantees.
 The Lead Applicant must be a Public Housing Agency (PHA), a local government, or a tribal entity.
 If there is also a Co-Applicant, it must be a PHA, a local government, a tribal entity, or the owner of the target HUD-assisted housing (e.g. a nonprofit or for-profit developer).
 The local government of jurisdiction, or tribe for applications that target Indian Housing, must be the Lead Applicant or Co-Applicant.
 Applications must present a plan to revitalize a severely distressed public and/or HUD-assisted multifamily housing project located in a distressed neighborhood into a viable, mixed-income community.
-The timing of the Implementation Grants NOFO is still to be determined.
+Applications for a new Implementation Grant are due on January 11, 2023.

 HUD established a mapping tool for the purposes of establishing neighborhood eligibility and to assign points for certain rating factors.
 This mapping tool will overlay the locally defined neighborhood boundaries with data associated with that area and estimate the rates of certain indicators in that neighborhood using a proportional allocation methodology.